Skip to main content

 dbt Core Tutorial Part 1 - Setting Up Your Data Warehouse

-To begin our tutorial for dbt core in Shipyard, we need to setup an example dataset to work with.
+To begin our tutorial for dbt core in Platform, we need to setup an example dataset to work with.
 This guide will follow the steps in dbt's tutorial, however, we will setup the following cloud data warehouses:

 Before getting into the steps of setting up the different cloud data warehouses, please download the sample files that we will use for this tutorial here.